Radio Version of Electric Cars and Electric Guitars

 We expanded the original piece with 5 more sections to a total of 17 distict short sound/voice pieces.
 The single sections were compiled together with various field recordings of road and traffic sounds into a 53 minute listening experience.

 The radio version was premiered on July 26th, 2020 on the Austrian Public Radio OE1 at Kunstradio-Radiokunst, a weekly radio show dedicated to radio art.
+Another broadcast took place at the Radiophrenia Festival in Glasgow, Scotland in November 2020.

-The piece deals with the transition from internal combustion engines to electric vehicles and how taking the act of driving away from people and turning control over to networked-artificially intelligent autonomous vehicles will completely transform the psychological nature of transportation.
+The piece deals with the transition from internal combustion engines to electric vehicles and how taking the act of driving away from people and turning control over to networked-artificially intelligent autonomous vehicles will completely transform the nature of transportation.

 Amongst other ideas it picks up on how this will alter the soundscape of the city and how the psychological space will change with this transition.